Touch Is the First Sense To Develop

 This fluid sense of self becomes especially clear in phantom limb experiences.
 After an amputation, many people continue to feel sensations — warmth, pressure, pain — in the missing limb.
 Those sensations arise from the brain’s map of the limb, which remains intact even after the limb is gone.

-The thermal grill illusion, wherein warm and cool bars applied to a body together produce a burning sensation, reveals how the brain blends overlapping neural signals into a single impression.
-Neither temperature is painful on its own, yet the combination activates pathways the brain misreads as extreme heat.
-The result is a painful sensation created by the nervous system’s attempt to make sense of a confusing pattern.
+The thermal grill illusion, in which alternating warm and cool bars placed against the skin produce a burning or painful sensation.
+Neither temperature is painful on its own, yet the combination activates overlapping neural pathways that the brain misreads as extreme heat.

 Expectation Shapes What You Think You Feel